 As a recorded vote had been requested, those voting for the recommendation were Councillors Mrs Cooper, Cooper, Edwards, Seex, Staniforth (5).
-Those voting against were Councillors Dixon, Roberts, Stanley and Walsh (4).
+Those voting against were Councillors Dixon, Roberts, Stanley, Walsh and Yeates (4).
 Councillors Northeast and Yeates abstained from voting (2).
-The recommendations were confirmed as CARRIED.